jasoneri/ComicGUISpider/docs/locate/en/config/index.md

 ## Other `yml` Field

-::: info The following fields are not displayed in the Config Dialog, use default values if unset
+::: info The following fields are not displayed in the Config Dialog, set default value unless customize
 :::

 ### `img_sv_type`

 default: `jpg`
 image file name suffix